-Regular exercise is an important part of everybody’s wellness plan – and those with Alzheimer’s are no exception.
-Activities such as a daily walk can help improve mood and maintain the health of joints, muscles and the heart.
+Regular exercise is vital for everybody’s wellness plan – and those with Alzheimer’s are no exception.
+Daily walking can help improve mood and maintain the health of joints, muscles, and the heart.

 Exercise can also promote restful sleep and prevent constipation.
 Make sure that the person with Alzheimer’s carries identification or wears a medical alert bracelet if she or he walks unaccompanied.

-High-calorie, healthy shakes and smoothies.
-You can supplement milkshakes with protein powders (available at grocery stores, drugstores and discount retailers) or use your blender to make smoothies featuring your favorite ingredients.
+Aim for high-calorie, healthy shakes and smoothies.
+You can supplement milkshakes with protein powders (available at grocery stores, drugstores, and discount retailers) or use your blender to make smoothies featuring your favorite ingredients.

 Certain nutritional supplements are marketed as “medical foods” specifically to treat Alzheimer’s disease.
 The Food and Drug Administration (FDA) does not approve products marketed as medical foods.
-Despite marketing claims, there’s no definitive data showing that any of these supplements is beneficial or safe.
+Despite marketing claims, no definitive data shows that these supplements are beneficial or safe.

 Dr. Helton and his team in Murfreesboro, TN, understand how damaging Alzheimer’s Disease can be for the patient and family.
 We are dedicated to helping our patients reduce their symptoms through a holistic and empathetic approach.